-That said, digital nomad jobs come in all shapes and sizes, and most remote workers earn between $10 – $30 per hour, depending on their skills, experience, and field.
+That said, digital nomad jobs come in all shapes and sizes, and most remote workers earn between $10 and $30 per hour, depending on their skills, experience, and field.

-Income for freelancers and business owners varies wildly—from newbies earning a few bucks an hour to established business owners pulling in six and seven figures.
+Income for freelancers and business owners varies wildly—from newbies earning a few bucks an hour to established business owners pulling in six figures and beyond.

-MBO Partners’ research study offers an even brighter outlook on digital nomad salaries, concluding that 38% of American nomads (around 4.1 million people) earn over $75,000 per year.1
+Another recent research study offers an even brighter outlook on digital nomad salaries, concluding that 42% of American nomads earn over $75,000 per year.

-Many nomads choose to live and travel in countries with comparably low living costs, so their money stretches further.
+Many nomads choose to live and travel in countries with comparably low living costs — called “geo arbitrage” — so their money stretches further.

 They also don’t have to worry about typical household bills, car payments, or even small, irregular bills like decorating costs and clothes shopping.

-When you have to fit your life in a suitcase, you naturally become more minimalistic.
+When you have to fit your life into your digital nomad luggage, you naturally become more minimalistic.

-All these extra savings often go towards funding retirement accounts, travel expenses, or business growth.
+Whether you earn more or less than the average salary, you’re almost guaranteed to have extra savings to go towards funding retirement accounts, travel expenses, or business growth.